Ports of Call

 The majority of Cypriots speak Greek, and a small percentage speaks Turkish.
 The Greek Cypriot dialect differs from mainland Greece.
 English, German and French are spoken in tourist areas.

 No vaccinations are required for travel to Cyprus but hepatitis A and B vaccinations are always recommended for travellers by health authorities.
 Health services on Cyprus are of a good standard.
-UK citizens should bring with them a European Health Insurance Card (EHIC), which enables them to receive free emergency medical treatment.
+After Brexit, the Global Health Insurance Card (GHIC) replaced the European Health Insurance Card (EHIC) for UK citizens.
+The GHIC allows UK citizens access to state healthcare during visits to the EU.
+The GHIC is not valid in Norway, Iceland, Liechtenstein or Switzerland, nor is it an alternative to travel insurance.
 Medical fees are reasonable in Cyprus, but supplies are expensive and it is probably a good idea for visitors to bring any important prescription medications they may require (with the appropriate notes from their doctor to get them through customs).
 Travel insurance is advised.

 A 10 percent service charge is levied in hotels and restaurants so a tip is not obligatory, but small change is always welcome.
 Taxi drivers and porters appreciate a small tip.

 Visitors should avoid taking photographs near military establishments.
 Religious customs such as Ramadan should be respected, particularly in the north where most of the Turkish Cypriots are Muslim; travellers should avoid eating, drinking, smoking and chewing gum in public during the holy month.
 Women should dress modestly.

 Business in Cyprus is best conducted face-to-face, as developing a working relationship based on trust is important.
 Business is conducted formally, and dress should be smart and conservative (a suit and tie are the norm).
 Greetings are usually made with a handshake, and business cards are exchanged.
 It is common for women to hold high positions and they are generally well respected in the business world.
 Punctuality is important, but meetings may not begin on time.
 Business hours can vary according to the season, but are usually 8am to 1pm and 4pm to 7pm Monday to Friday in summer, closing at 5pm in winter.